flexpool/py-flexpoolapi/README.md

 ```

 For better understanding, we recommend to read the [documentation](https://py-flexpoolapi.readthedocs.io).
-If don't like reading documentation, you can always refer to [examples directory](https://github.com/flexpool/py-flexpoolapi/tree/master/examples).
+If don't like reading documentation, you can always refer to the [examples directory](https://github.com/flexpool/py-flexpoolapi/tree/master/examples).

 # License
 MIT